Push API

 7. When the push subscription request has completed successfully:

-1. Set subscription's endpoint attribute to the URL provided by the push subscription.
+1. Set subscription's endpoint attribute to the push subscription's push endpoint.

 2. If provided by the push subscription, set subscription's expirationTime.